2022 United States Senate elections: Georgia

 Incumbent Democrat Raphael Warnock won the 2020–2021 special election against incumbent Republican Kelly Loeffler to fill the remainder of former senator Johnny Isakson's term.
-Isakson resigned at the end of 2019 due to health problems, and Loeffler was appointed by Governor Brian Kemp following Isakson's resignation.
+Isakson resigned at the end of 2019 due to health problems and eventually died less than two years later, in 2021.
+Loeffler was appointed by Governor Brian Kemp following Isakson's resignation.
 No candidate in the open election on November 3 received the 50% required by Georgia law to avoid a run-off, a type of election colloquially known as a "jungle primary"—Warnock received just 32.9% of the vote—and so, a run-off election between Warnock and Loeffler was held on January 5, 2021, which Warnock won with 51% of the vote.

 Former Republican senator David Perdue, who narrowly lost his race to Democratic challenger Jon Ossoff in 2021, and former U.S. representative Doug Collins both considered challenging Warnock, but eventually announced they were not running.

 Former NFL player Herschel Walker, who had been endorsed by former president Donald Trump, defeated banking executive Latham Saddler and others in the Republican primary.

 In the general election, no candidate received a majority of the vote.
 Warnock defeated Walker in a runoff between the top-two finishers on December 6.